 “It’s not just about clean drinking water but what it’s doing for their education, what it’s doing to keep these kids in school, what it’s doing for them not having medical bills.”

 Meghan also met with political leaders in Rwanda, and in her speech, she pointed out the fact that in a third-world country, the parliament is made up of 64% women. *Pauses for shade to the United States*

 Meghan later traveled to Afghanistan on a United Service Organizations tour, where she met with troops alongside a US General.

 Meghan has also taken down sexism right in her own backyard when she called out Suits writers at the One Young World Summit in Canada in 2016.

 “This season, every script seemed to begin with [my character] wearing a towel, okay?
 Nope, not doing it anymore.
 Not doing it.
 I called the creator and I was like, ‘It’s just gratuitous.’
 We get it.
 You’ve already seen it once so I think at a certain point you feel empowered enough to just say no. And it’s a challenging thing to do if you don’t know your worth and your value you’re not going to speak up.
 It also starts with the men, across the board.
 A lot of the decision-makers are the men, you need the men to stand up and empower women.”

 After the engagement announcement, UN Women said in a statement,

 “[We] trust and hope that in her new and important public role she will continue to use her visibility and voice to support the advancement of gender equality.”

 We have no doubt that Meghan will continue her activism, but this time on a whole new level.

-As a feminist, a biracial woman, and an activist, Meghan’s presence in the Royal family is so valuable and honestly the best news we’ve heard in probably months.
+As a feminist, a biracial woman, and an activist, Meghan’s presence in the Royal family is so valuable.
 They’re lucky to have her.